Recommended List

 Data from the untreated yield and disease trials (no foliar fungicide treatment applied)

 Growers can use the establishment figures when calculating the seed rate required to produce their target plant population.
-In practice, the differences recorded between current varieties in trials are relatively small and those less than 4.2% are not statistically significant in the 2024 RL.
-In addition, growers need to consider that 'establishment' will vary between years (typically in the range 84 to 90%).
+In practice, the differences recorded between current varieties in trials are relatively small and those less than 3.6% are not statistically significant in the 2025 RL.
+In addition, growers need to consider that 'establishment' will vary between years (typically in the range 85 to 95%).

 Establishment figures in the tables are presented as % of controls.
-Since the 2013 trial season the majority of seed has been sown at 6-9 cm seed spacing and thinned to produce an average population, for yield determination, of approximately 100,000 plants per hectare.
-(In 2020 Covid restrictions resulted in the trials being drilled to a stand and not gapped.)Pre-thinning plant counts are used to determine the establishment figures.
+Where trials are gapped the seed has been sown at 6-9 cm seed spacing and thinned to produce an average population, for yield determination, of approximately 100,000 plants per hectare.
+Pre-thinning plant counts are used to determine the establishment figures.
 Whilst this is not a true record of establishment (as number of seeds sown is not counted and the plant counts are carried out at the 2-4 leaf stage) it does indicate the small differences that can exist between recommended varieties and seed lots.

 Sugar beet is a biennial plant that will only become reproductive (i.e. produce a flower, or as it is usually referred to in beet “a bolter”) once it has been exposed to low, vernalising temperatures (for bolting) and long days (for seed production).
 Temperatures between 3 and 12°C are the critical temperatures for vernalisation, with temperatures in the mid range having greatest effect and those towards 12°C the least.
 As a rule-of-thumb around 40 days of vernalisation (where temperatures during the 24 hours are within this range) are required for beet to bolt.
 Vernalisation can start before the beet emerge, therefore depth of drilling can have an effect on bolting.
 Other factors such as field location (north or south region of the beet growing area, by the sea or inland, sheltered by woods or buildings, sloping topography and orientation of field) can also affect the temperatures experienced by beet, and hence vernalisation.
 In some instances high temperatures immediately after a cool vernalising day can neutralise this (devernalisation).
+In some seasons dry or other stress can increase bolting levels.

-ESB trials are sown separately to the main RL trials and are drilled sequentially from the last week of February to the 5th March.
+ESB trials are sown separately to the main RL trials and are drilled sequentially from the middle of February to the 5th March.
 The ESB figures are the number of bolters recorded from these earlier sowings for the last three years and should be used as a guide to compare varieties by growers sowing early and / or where high vernalisation (periods of cold) is expected.

 ESB and NSB figures are quoted as number per hectare based on beet populations of 100,000/ha.